 Fred has been selected as one of Pennsylvania’s “SuperLawyers” (as recognized in Philadelphia Magazine) in every year in which the designation has been awarded since 2004, based on a statewide poll of over 50,000 Judges and lawyers selecting the top 5% of all Pennsylvania lawyers.
-Mr. Santarelli has been selected as “Top 100” in Pennsylvania, as well as “Top 100” in Philadelphia, in 2011, 2012, 2013, 2014, 2015, 2016 and 2017.
+Mr. Santarelli has been selected as “Top 100” in Pennsylvania, as well as “Top 100” in Philadelphia, in 2011, 2012, 2013, 2014, 2015, 2016, 2017 and 2018.
 He has also achieved a peer review rating of AV® from a national peer review rating system, the highest such rating available to an individual lawyer, reflecting professional excellence and highest levels of professional legal skills, ethics and integrity.

 Based on his experience and expertise in civil litigation, in 2011 the Pennsylvania Supreme Court appointed Mr. Santarelli to the Supreme Court’s Civil Procedural Rules Committee, comprised of 15 lawyers and Judges from across Pennsylvania who assists the Supreme Court in the preparation, revision, publication and administration of the Rules of Civil Procedure governing Pennsylvania Courts.
 The Supreme Court reappointed Fred for a second term in 2014.
 In 2016, Fred was appointed Vice Chairman of the Committee.

 Mr. Santarelli is also a Fellow of Litigation Counsel of America, an invitation-only nationwide trial lawyer honorary society whose Membership is limited to 3,500 Fellows, representing less than one-half of one percent of American lawyers.